RafaelCunhaS/Project-Blogs-API/README.md

 Back-end project made while studying at Trybe, a web development school.

-In this project I developed a RESTful API and a database (_MySQL_) for producing content for a blog.
+In this project I developed a RESTful API with the _MSC_ architecture and a database (_MySQL_) for producing content for a blog.
 I developed the app with _Node.js_ using the __Sequelize__ package to make a _CRUD_ (Create, Read, Update, Delete) of posts, also working with relationships and associations of the tables.
 With a bonus of 100% test coverage with integration tests.

 ### How to run the project